shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/getting-started/editing_app_setting.md

 ## Getting familiar with the configuration files

 Use the Pipeline Configuration List in {% include product %} to locate where the pipeline configuration is stored for the project you’re working with.
-If you know where it’s stored, you can skip to <a href="#step5">Step 5</a>.
+If you know where it’s stored, you can skip to [step 5](#finding-the-pipeline-configuration).

 ## Finding the pipeline configuration